 Move all the rocks outside the grid and invite your child to move the answer rocks to the correct space.
 You might need to review how to solve a few of the problems since your children might not have seen them in a while.

-My son jumped right in and got to work right away!
+My son jumped right in and started the math review game right away!

 He liked that this was a “huge worksheet” and thought the grid and rocks were fun to work with!

-Right after I got my older son going on his grid game, I invited my younger son to try his activity.
+Right after I got my older son going on his math grid, I invited my younger son to try his activity.
 I set up a grid filled with colors, shape patterns, ten frames, counting sequences, easy addition, and subitizing dice pictures.
 You could also draw simple pictures for one-to-one correspondence or try simple number/shape/color matching.

 He felt like he was doing “big kid work” because he was doing the same activity as his older brother.